An artificially intelligent solution to restoring civilisation

 The path home

 Finding a solution to flawed and inconsistent leadership is a priority.
-Sound governance requires inspired facilitation directed at balancing materialism with quality-of-life outcomes, reducing class distinctions and generally downsizing the environmental footprint of our species.
+Sound governance requires inspired facilitation directed at balancing materialism with quality-of-life outcomes, reducing class distinctions, and generally downsizing our species' environmental footprint.

 Commerce and trade need to become a socially beneficial exercise, not a competition to see who is the most powerful.
 Human frailty must be neutralised and that will involve embracing all technologies that might help to rebuild culturally diverse, human-scale communities where economies of scale are balanced by the satisfaction that accompanies self-reliance.